 - On the topic of the legal purchase of cannabis – a licensed Connecticut dispensary should be the only establishment where your cannabis-related transactions occur.
 Personal sales are highly prohibited by the court of law and you should NOT engage with them in any way, shape, or form.

 - If your treatment includes hashish-based products OR any other type of marijuana concentrates, know that the regulations for unlawful use remain the same.
-The state of CT treats hash and concentrates just as it treats marijuana – as a schedule I drug.
+The state of CT treats hash and concentrates just as it treats marijuana – as a Schedule I drug.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT explicitly necessary for any type of medical marijuana treatment.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is NOT explicitly necessary for any type of medical marijuana treatment.
 You have no legal excuse for possessing such an item, or, similar to cultivation, to be using it in order to create your own medication.

 Taking all of these considerations into mind, we have outlined the three main types of marijuana penalties that CT medical marijuana laws can hold you accountable for:

 Laws For Marijuana Possession in Connecticut

 As Connecticut possession law usually revolves around the half an ounce cut-off point, penalties for anything under or above that quantity will incur a varying penalty, including the potential for a misdemeanor:

 - A civil penalty and a fine of $150 if caught in possession of less than half an ounce of cannabis as a first offender.

 - For subsequent offenders, the penalty for possession of the same quantity of cannabis can range anywhere from a $200 to $500 fine.